 Russian last names are similar to last names in English, but there are male forms and female forms of Russian last names, with female forms generally adding an "a."
 For example, a man and a woman with the same last name of Pushkin would be properly Pushkin for the man and Pushkina for the woman.

-The most common Russian last names you are likely to encounter on a trip to Russia (in the male form) are Ivanov, Smirnov, Kuznetsov, Popov, Vasiliev, Petrov, Sokolov, Mikhailov, Federov, and Morozov.
+The most common Russian last names you are likely to encounter on a trip to Russia are )male form) Ivanov, Smirnov, Kuznetsov, Popov, Vasiliev, and (female form) Petrova, Sokolova, Mikhailova, Federova, and Morozova.

 04 of 04